-ADVERSE EVENT MILD MODERATE SEVERE CONSIDER OBTAINING SERIAL PHOTOGRAPHS TO DOCUMENT ADVERSE EVENT AND PROGRESS placement site.
-If migrated from original site, additionally classify and manage as device displacement. help the swelling resolve.
-Swelling may take up to 3 weeks to resolve.
-FOR DEVICE Management as above for surgery.
-If PrePex device is still in place, make sure if it has not migrated from its original placement site.
-If migrated from original site, additionally classify and manage as device displacement. place a suture at that point and tie securely.
+ADVERSE EVENT MILD MODERATE SEVERE Consider obtaining serial photographs to document adverse event and progress device displacement. resolve.
+FOR DEVICE • Management as above for surgery. • If device is still in place, make sure if it has not migrated from its original placement site.
+If migrated from original site, additionally classify and manage as device displacement. securely.
 If the bleeding vessel is not identifiable, under-run the bleeding area by starting at a dry point and insert continuous sutures which cross the bleeding area, ending with a knot at a dry part of the surface.
 Observe the client for at least one hour and re-inspect the dressing.
 Give the client the emergency contact details of the provider on call in case bleeding resumes.
 Elevate the penis by strapping it up against the abdominal wall to help the swelling resolve.
 A period of rest may help the swelling resolve.
 FOLLOW UP initially daily until the clinical team assesses client's progress as satisfactory.
 IF NO BLEEDING PRESENT: Look for signs of infection or other causes of swelling and treat accordingly.
 Elevate the penis by strapping it up against the abdominal wall to help the swelling resolve.
 A period of rest may help the swelling and treat accordingly.
-Elevate the penis by strapping it up against the abdominal wall to help the swelling resolve.
-A period of rest may help the swelling resolve.
 IF NO BLEEDING PRESENT: Look for signs of infection or other causes of swelling and treat accordingly.
 Elevate the penis by strapping it up against the abdominal wall to help the swelling resolve.
 A period of rest may help the swelling resolve.
-FOR DEVICE Management as above for surgery.
-If PrePex device is still in place, make sure if it has not migrated from its original placement site.
+If device is still in place, make sure if it has not migrated from its original placement site.
 If migrated from original site, additionally classify and manage as device displacement.